duskapani/ardupilot_wiki/Plane/tuning-ground-steering-for-a-plane.md

 ## Limiting the steering to prevent a roll on a wing

+~On a large fast planes, especially with large wingspan, there is a chance on rolling on the wing if the steering is too aggressive.
+To coupe with this problem steering limiting can be setup that will derate steering angles with increasing speed.
+When the speed is lower than the set derating speed, no limit occurs and the angle for steering is passed through without changes.
+When the speed increase, the steering angle starts to decrease at a setup rate until the minimum steering angle is reached.~

 * __DRTSPD__ - bu hızdan sonra direksiyon açısı azalır.
 * __DRTFCT__ - her bir m/s hız artışı başına azaltılacak derece miktarı